Today is the second day of a 40 day adventure with the Lord.

 Do you know what that means?
 Can you comprehend the implications of these few words?
 It means if you want to know what the Holy Spirit is like, simply look to Jesus.
 How would the Holy Spirit respond in a particular situation?
 The same way Jesus would.
 Which, by the way, is the same way the Father would.
 There’s no mystery here.
 No sleight of hand.
 If you’ve seen Jesus, you’ve seen the Father.
 Why?
 Because Jesus and the Father are one (John 10:30).
 And if you’ve seen Jesus, then you also know all about the Holy Spirit.
 How?
 Because Jesus and the Holy Spirit are allos, they’re “of the same kind and essence, of equal quality.”
 The Father is one with the Son and the Son is of the same essence as the Spirit.
 Which makes the Spirit and Father also one.
 Remember?
 If A = B and B = C, then A = C.

-Which means the Holy Spirit has the same characteristics and traits and emotions as Jesus, all of them.
+This means the Holy Spirit has the same characteristics and traits and emotions as Jesus, all of them.
 He’s a person, just like Jesus, with all the same traits of personality Jesus had.

 The Personality of the Holy Spirit

 We know Jesus was a person with a personality, we see that in the way He interacted with people as recorded in the Gospels.
 He had knowledge, for example, as well as will or volition.
-He possessed a mind or thought, in addition to various emotions such as grief, anger and love.
+He possessed a mind or thought, in addition to various emotions such as grief, anger, and love.
 That’s a given.
 But the Holy Spirit also possesses the same traits in His personality.
 Why?
 Because Jesus and the Holy Spirit are of the same essence, allos.
 Consider the following:

 We see the Spirit’s unique knowledge of “the things of God” in 1 Corinthians 2:11.